Ben Higgins, Lauren Bushnell Wedding: Couple Dishes On What They Want To Happen On Their Big Day

 “We want our backyard to be a place we can hang out with friends all summer long.
 For both of us, that was the number one thing.”

 Ben Higgins and Lauren Bushnell are also working as a team to make sure their lovely abode stays well-maintained.
-Bushnell claims responsibility for the plants as she enjoys taking care of them while her fiance is in charge of the dirty work.
+Bushnell claims responsibility for the plants as she enjoys taking care of them while her fiancé is in charge of the dirty work.

 [Featured Image by Isaac Brekken/Getty Images]